ghecko/libsigrokdecoder_spi-tpm/README.md

 # libsigrokdecoder_spi-tpm

 libsigrok stacked Protocol Decoder for TPM 2.0 transactions from an SPI bus.
-BitLocker Volume Master Key (VMK) are automatically extracted.
+BitLocker Volume Master Key (VMK) is automatically extracted.

 ## How to use